nvalline/budget-tracker/README.md

 ## Description

-This application allows the user to log the workouts and the exercises included that they complete.
-By utilizing a mongoDB database the user is able to log each new workout and add the various exercises to each workout.
+This progressive web application allows the user to log budget deposits and expenses either with or without an internet connection.

-The user is able to select from 'resistance' & 'cardio' exercise types and the corresponding data types adjust to their selection.
-The user is able to start a workout, leave the application to perform their exercises, then return to log that exercise to the same workout.
-In other words, the user does not need to keep the application open during their workouts.
+While connected, the user data is stored within a MongoDB database and includes the name of the transaction, the amount and the date and time.

-The user is able to view stats of their workouts and exercises on a dashboard that allows the user to analyze and track their results.
+If the user loses connection or is out of internet service, the app will store the data within an IndexedDB database.
+When the connection is restored the data will be populated to the MongoDB database.

 [Back To The Top](#project-name)